google-ai-edge/mediapipe/mediapipe/docs/how_to_questions.md

 processing tools such as "subgraphs".
 The second approach has the advantage of allowing active calculators and packets to remain in-flight while settings change.
-Mediapipe contributors are currently investigating alternative approaches to achieve both of these adantages.
+Mediapipe contributors are currently investigating alternative approaches to achieve both of these advantages.

 ### How to process realtime input streams